drifter-handbook/drifter-handbook.github.io/_posts/2016-01-8-Demons-Flute.md

 Dyrim (Lv 2):
 As an action, user can cast Friends on any non-hostile unit without expending any spellslots or requiring the spell in the user's spelllist.
 However, if the spell succeeds, the target loses a set amount of health (decided by the DM) after the spell wears off.

-Gadget Bead (Lv 1): +2 on Investigation checks to determine what a mechanical object/creature does.
+Gadget Bead (Lv 2): +2 on Investigation checks to determine what a mechanical object/creature does.
+Forging any simple weapon will imbue it with basic perks for being high quality.

 Blooddrinker (Title) (Lv.
 2): Dyo is classified as a Lesser Demon.
 In addition, when Rage activates, Dyo can unleash her snake form.
 If she activates this form, enemies and allies that can see Dyo roll a Charisma save (DC 10).
 On fail, that creature is Frightened for 1 turn.